david125tran/Tableau/README.md

 Section 4 - P1-AmazingMartEU2 file has multiple tables showing orders, sales, region, profit, etc.
 1) Profit Margin and Sales - I created this sheet by doing an inner join on the tables to show the profit margin and sales.
 I made a geographical hierarchy to show country > state > city.
 I then filtered by year with the profit margin demonstrated in color (red to blue) and the sum of the sales demonstrated in size.
 2) Customer Scatter Plot - I show sales vs. profit by customer name which can be filtered by year.
+3) Dashboard - I create a hover action to filter through the state to show the customer scatter plot of profit vs sales